What does Web Hosting Checker do?

 What is DNS?

 DNS stands for "Domain Name System", which is a system (or protocol) which translates the website's domain name to the server computer's IP address, eventually letting you load the web resources that you want access to.
 DNS servers store records of these domain name / IP address associations for all registered domain names.
 Each such record is called a DNS record.
-Using the technique of DNS, you can also do a reverse DNS query (rDNS) to look up the domain name associated with a given IP address.
+Using the technique of DNS, you can also do a reverse DNS query (rDNS) to look up the domain name associated with a given IP address, though not all IP addresses have an assigned domain name.

 There are hundreds of millions of DNS servers distributed across the world, acting together to serve billions of domain name records each day.
 The name servers (NSs) of a domain are the DNS servers that host DNS records for that domain.
 Normally, two NSs are needed for each domain name to increase reliability.